The Adventures of Massang

-Origin
+Origins

+The Bewitched Corpse compilation

 The Tales of the Bewitched Corpse is a compilation of Indo-Tibetan stories that was later brought to Mongolia and translated to Mongolic languages.
 The collection is known in India as Vetala Pañcaviṃśati, in Tibet as Ro-sgrung, in Mongolia as Siditü kegür, and in Oirat as Siddhi kǖr.

 In this regard, Mongolian linguist Tsendiin Damdinsüren noted the existence of two Tibetan compilations of Vetala tales, one with 13 chapters and the other with 21.
 Also, both versions were mentioned in the work The Book of the Son, written in the 11th century.
 Lastly, the divergence in contents between the Indian Vetala and the Tibetan versions, according to Damdinsuren, may indicate the latter were original works, instead of an adaptation or translation.
 In the same vein, according to Tibetologist Françoise Robin, there are more than 20 versions of the compilation in the Tibetan-speaking zone alone, and their common versions contain between thirteen and twenty-five stories, with some even reaching up to 75 tales.

+The origin of the Massang tale

 Hungarian Mongolist Lászlo L. Lörincz (1965) noted that the tale of Massang contained two "independent" parts connected as a loose whole.
 In the same vein, Tibetologist Rolf Stein argued the tale of Masang existed as "an indigenous tale" before being inserted into the compilation as the third story of the Tibetan and Mongolian redactions of The Bewitched Corpse, being also mentioned in other works, such as Father's Teaching and the Son's Teaching (Pha-chhos, Bu-chhos), from the 11th century.

+According to Chinese researcher Lin Jifu, stories of a hero with animal parentage are found "primarily" among the nomadic and hunting peoples of northern and western China, and the Tibetan people have the oldest tradition and the highest number of variants.
+The tale Nor-bzang rgyal-po (or Ma-bzang rgyal-po and alternate spellings) is found in the Tibetan compilation Tales of the Corpse (Ro-sgrung), a book of tales that is referenced in ancient Tibetan literature as being as old as the 2nd century CE.
+At least fourteen manuscriptural versions exist in Tibet, with a varying number of tales in each one, but all contain a "common story": Brother Masang, the story of an ox-headed hero with human shape who joins forces with extraordinary companions to fight demons.
+The tale is not present in the original Indian compilation Twenty-Five Tales of Vetala, but must have existed in oral form at the time and was incorporated into the literary tradition, which helped in its diffusion.